manelpuig/rUBot_mecanum_ws/Documentation/05_rUBot_projects.md

 - you have now the turn traffic sign ready!

+#### **b) road**

+Let's create a road model based on:
+- box rectangular (10x10x0.1)
+- texture made with power point defining a white line over a black surface.
+We take the picture in png format.

 To add models in our world add each model in the last part of your world file (here starts with empy.world):

 ```xml